Record Keeping Requirements

-Employers are required by the Fair Work Act 2009 to keep employee records.
+Employers are adhere to strict record keeping requirements as set out in the Fair Work Act 2009, in relation to employee records.

 What is Legally Required?